-His current focus is serving on advisory boards and boards of directors.
+His current focus is serving on advisory boards and boards of directors where his strategic insight continues to shape the future of advanced electronics.

 Consultant & Founder

-He leads Weiner International Associates, offering business and technical consulting to Fortune 100 and specialty chemical/electronics companies Constant ContactGlobal SMT & Packaging.
+For decades he led Gene H. Weiner & Associates, Inc., offering business and technical consulting to Fortune 100 and specialty chemical/electronics companies.

 Media & Thought Leadership